 \subsection{Simulation Setup and Results}

-In the simulation, we assume an indoor environment, i.e., a rectangular room with cameras mounted on the ceiling and directed at the same focus target.
+In the simulations, we assume an indoor environment, i.e., a rectangular room with cameras mounted on the ceiling and directed at the same focus target.
 The key parameters are listed in Table \ref{tab:sim_para}, unless otherwise specified.
 The image noise during camera imaging is modeled as a zero-expectation white Gaussian noise with an STD of $\sigma=3\,\mathrm{px}$\cite{He2024}.
 All statistical results are averaged over $10,000$ independent iterations.
 In each iteration, $3$ targets are simultaneously localized, and their positions are independently and randomly generated within the room while ensuring visibility to all cameras.

-In Fig. \ref{fig:sim_cdf}, we compare the performance difference between MCJO and MC-VLP in terms of the cumulative distribution function (CDF) against position error.
+In Fig. \ref{fig:sims}\subref{fig:sim_cdf}, we compare the performance difference between MCJO and MC-VLP in terms of the cumulative distribution function (CDF) against position error.
 We can observe that the proposed MCJO algorithm outperforms the baseline, and it can achieve $86$th accuracies of about $15\mm$, while MC-VLP can only achieve $73$th instead.
 More detailed numerical results are shown in Table \ref{tab:sim_res}, where we can observe the proposed MCJO algorithm consistently outperforms MC-VLP across all evaluation metrics.
-Specifically, MCJO achieves an MPE of $9.69\mm$, representing an improvement of approximately $19\%$ over MC-VLP.
+For instance, MCJO achieves an MPE of $9.69\mm$, representing an improvement of approximately $19\%$ over MC-VLP.
 In terms of RMSE, MCJO reaches $10.82\mm$, which is about $18\%$ lower than MC-VLP.
-Additionally, MCJO yields better performance in both 50\% and 90\% CDF corresponding errors, as well as STD, indicating not only higher accuracy but also greater robustness and consistency.
+These results indicate that MCJO can achieve not only higher accuracy but also greater robustness and consistency.